commandus/lorawan-network-server/README.md

 Received messages are send to the database(s) as soon as possible.
 In case the database system is not avaliable for some reason, received messages stay in the queue until database has up.

+Option "messageQueueStorageName" set name of file name (or directory name).

 There messageQueueStorageType option determines how to keep received messages in the temporary queue.

 Option "messageQueueStorageType" values are: